ehmicky/autoserver/docs/schema.md

 # Configuration

-The file is configured using the [`run` option](run.md#options) `schema`, whose value is the [path](configuration.md#filepaths-options) to a JSON or YAML file (but only with JSON-compatible types).
+The file is configured using the [`run` option](run.md#options) `schema`, whose value is the [path](configuration.md#filepaths-options) to the file.

+The file format can be any of the [supported formats](formats.md).

 See [here](configuration.md) to learn how to specify `run` options.

-By default, files named `apiengine.run.schema.json`, `apiengine.run.schema.yml`
-or `apiengine.run.schema.yaml` will be searched in the current directory, or any parent.
+By default, files named `apiengine.run.schema.EXTENSION` will be searched in the current directory, or any parent. `EXTENSION` depends on the file format, e.g. `yml` for YAML.
 This is the preferred configuration method.

 # JSON references